lbnl-science-it/cborg-client/README.md

 The proxy service on port 8001 will automatically inject your API keys, therefore API keys do not need to be stored in the user application.

-In addition, it will detect when your system is connected to LBL-net (via ethernet, employee wireless or VPN) and automatically switch the endpoint to https://api-local.cborg.lbl.gov.

 Use port 8001 for chat completions.
 Use port 8002 for embeddings, and port 8003 for code completion (fill-in-the-middle).

-Parallel requests to the local ports will be sequentially queued.
-If a client cancels the connection mid-stream the resource will be freed up immediately.
+This will enable the different types of requests to execute in parallel.

 ## VS Code Continue Configuration File